carmtsang/WikiMaps/planning/routes.md

 / root page

 Read GET /users/:id
+/users/:id/maps
-render user home page. the main page for when the user logs in /users/:id/maps
+render user home page. the main page for when the user logs in
+- home page for logged-in users, users can view their list of own maps and favourited maps
+- non logged in users cannot view this page. redirect to home page
+- users can toggle new map section
+    -

 Browse GET /maps
 render /
 - because we want to have maps available in the index page

-Read GET /maps/:id
+Read GET
 render /users/:id/maps
 - loading the list of maps created by the user
 - load maps liked by the user